Naples & Ft. Myers Personal Injury Attorneys

 Who is responsible after an accident?

 Accidents happen all of the time, they are a part of life.
 Most of the time they result in little to no injury.
 Unfortunately, some accidents result in serious injury and even death.
 In addition to physical injury, accidents can have other consequences.
 Some accidents result in property damage such as a vehicle that is ruled a total loss.
 Sometimes they can lead to missing work or even losing employment.
 Some result in insurmountable medical expenses.
 Even worse, some result in all of the above.
 It is not fair for a victim of an accident to have to live with these consequences.
 Oftentimes, there is someone responsible for creating the situation that led to the accident.
 Arguably, the at-fault party should be accountable for compensating the innocent victim and this is where an accident or personal injury attorney comes in handy.
 If the accident is automobile related, specific Florida laws govern how those cases are resolved.
-Naples and Fort Myers accident lawyers at the Law Office of Verderamo & Nunez strive to obtain compensation for victims and place them back to where they were before the accident.
+Naples and Fort Myers accident lawyers at Verderamo Law strive to obtain compensation for victims and place them back to where they were before the accident.

 What is negligence?